fmager/real-time/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 operation to be executed afterwards.
-The result of this being that if the system is told to execute a linear operator on some data, it will compile the code needed to run on the GPU, allocate all necessary buffers on the GPU, transfer the needed data, execute the operation, synchronize with CPU and then transfer back all of the necessary data to the CPU.
+The result of this being that if the system is told to execute a linear operator on some data, it will compile the code needed to run on the GPU, allocate all necessary buffers on the GPU, transfer the needed data, execute the operation, synchronize with the CPU and then transfer back all of the necessary data to the CPU.
 If that linear operator is then followed by a ReLU operator, it will have to do the whole thing over again.
 Compile the ReLU code for the GPU, allocate buffers, transfer, execute, transfer back.
 Then possibly deallocate.

 This is not a good way to accomplish this.
 But it is highly flexible and we're gonna do it anyways!
-Don't worry about the 'how' too much, level 3 goes into greater detail.
+Don't worry about the 'how' too much, 3️⃣ goes into greater detail.

 ## Building the Linear Node
 Okay, so let's try building the linear operator again, but this time on the GPU!
 Don't worry too much about the particulars.
-The setup is quite a bit like what is described in the level 3 section of m1::s2.
+The setup is quite a bit like what is described in the 3️⃣ section of m1::s2.

 There are three central files for this. ```src::shared::tensor2d_gpu.rs```,
 ```src::shared::shaders::linear_layer.wgsl``` and ```src::immediate::nodes.rs```.